 Be your own #1 fan

-Keep a fan by your bed, a paper or fabric fan may be best if you share your bed with a partner as it’s silent, but little electric ones are greats too.
+Keep a cooling sleep fan or an air conditioning unit by your bed, a paper or fabric fan may be best if you share your bed with a partner as it’s silent, but little electric ones are greats too.
 It’s actually more effective to try to avoid wiping away the sweat and to gently waft cool air over your body instead, sweat is your bodies natural cooling system and wiping it away will only lead to more being produced.

 Lose the duvet!